 K.S.A.
 2011 Supp.
-71-1802. (c)(1) "Credit hour" means the basic unit of collegiate level instruction, as determined by the state board, in a subject or course offered by any community college, technical college or the institute of technology at a postsecondary level not higher than those programs or courses normally offered to freshmen and sophomores in fouryear public institutions of postsecondary education, in a program that has been approved by the state board.
+71-1802. (c)(1) "Credit hour" means the basic unit of collegiate level instruction, as determined by the state board, in a subject or course offered by any community college, technical college or the institute of technology at a postsecondary level not higher than those programs or courses normally offered to freshmen and sophomores in four-year public institutions of postsecondary education, in a program that has been approved by the state board.
 (2) The term "credit hour" does not include instruction in a program or course taken by a student enrolled for audit or not for postsecondary credit, or in any program or course not approved by the state board.
-(3) The state board shall determine whether the programs and courses offered are at the level of freshmen and sophomore programs and courses offered in the state educational institutions and shall not approve for funding any program or course offered at a higher level.
+(3) The state board shall determine whether the programs and courses offered are at the level of freshmen and sophomore programs and courses offered are at the level of functions and sophomore program or course offered at a higher level.